QCD axion from chiral gauge theories: GUT-motivated QCD axion model

 \subsection{Proton decay}

 In this subsection, we discuss the proton lifetime in our model.
 In the minimal SUSY SU(5) GUT, the proton decay is induced by the exchange of the color-triplet Higgs and the heavy SU(5) gauge bosons, which is described by the dimension-five and -six effective operators, respectively.
-Since we assume $\mathcal{O}(100)$~TeV sfermion masses, the dimension-five proton decay operators are not constrained by the current observations~\cite{Hisano:2013exa, Hisano:2022qll}.
+Since we assume $\mathcal{O}(10^9)$~GeV sfermion masses, the effects of the dimension-five decay operators are suppressed by the heavy sfermion masses~\cite{Hisano:2013exa, Hisano:2022qll}.
 Thus, we discuss the dimension-six proton decay operators.
 In our analysis, we consider the $p \to \pi^0 {e^+}$ mode, which is constrained by the experiments most severely in the case of the dimension-six proton decay operators.
-In the fermion mass basis, these relevant interactions are expressed as~\cite{Hisano:1992jj, Hisano:2012wq, Evans:2019oyw}
+In addition, we only focus on the case of $M_{\rm PQ} = M_{\rm GUT}$ because this case is optimal for the gauge coupling unification as discussed in section~\ref{sec:unification}.